jwtk/njwt/README.md

 ### Creating Secure, Signed JWTs

-JWTs expect *"claims"*, they a set of assertions about who the user is and what they can do.
+JWTs expect *"claims"*, they are a set of assertions about who the user is and what they can do.
 The most common use case for JWTs is to declare the "scope" of the access token, which is a list of things that the holder of the token (the user) is allowed to do.